Happy participants gathering for a virtual group picture

-School Programme: the program of the school is devoted to project development for astrophysics, astroparticle physics & particle physics.
-The aim of the school is to provide theoretical and hands-on training on Data Science and Python development (coding environment and good code practices, version control and collaborative development, Python packaging, scientific libraries for data science and analysis and machine learning).
+School Program: the program of the school is devoted to project development for astrophysics, astroparticle physics & particle physics.
+The aim of the school is to provide theoretical and hands-on training on Data Science and Python development:

 The school is held as a continuation of the Asterics/Obelics summer school.